-I found this book whilst looking for stuff about Hecate & it looks totally fascinating…Has anyone of you read it?
+I found this book whilst looking for stuff about Hecate & it is fascinating…Has anyone of you read it?

 Shlain contrasts the feminine right-brained oral teachings of Socrates, Buddha, and Jesus with the masculine creeds that evolved when their spoken words were committed to writing.
 The first book written in an alphabet was the Old Testament and its most important passage was the Ten Commandments.
 The first two reject of any goddess influence and ban any form of representative art.